plumier/plumier/readme.md

 ## Getting Started

-In this example we will create a complete restful api bare handedly (without any generator) with MongodDB database.
+In this example we will create a production ready restful api bare handedly (without any generator).

+This example cover:
+* Create restful style web api
+* Add validation rule to restrict invalid data sent by end user
+* Save data to MongoDB database

 Create some files with folder schema like below: